wernerschram/absynt/README.md

   world!" to the serial console.
 - [An X86 boot sector](https://github.com/wernerschram/scasm/tree/master/examples/x86/bootFlag/src/main/scala/examples/assembler/bootFlag):
   This project produces a boot sector that shows the dutch flag (red, white and blue) in mode 0x13 (VGA 320x200x256 colors).
-  Because (MS-,PC0,Free)DOS allows direct interaction with hardware, and a com file has the same memory layout as a boot sector, this example can also be used as an executable that can be run from DOS (or dosbox).
+  Because (MS-,PC-,Free)DOS allows direct interaction with hardware, and a com file has the same memory layout as a boot sector, this example can also be used as an executable that can be run from DOS (or dosbox).